zhangyiqing2021/chengzhizhang.github.io/about.md

 ## Recent News
 * Call for Paper: The 2nd Workshop on Extraction and Evaluation of Knowledge Entities from Scientific Documents ([EEKE2021](https://eeke-workshop.github.io/2021/)) to be held as a virtual event as part of the JCDL2021
 * Call for Paper: Special issue about "AI + Informetrics" at [Scientometrics](https://link.springer.com/collections/ebfiegeiie)
+* In August 2021, Special issue (Extraction and Evaluation of Knowledge Entities from Scientific Documents) on Journal of Data and Information Science has been published and the link of the SI is: [https://www.sciendo.com/issue/JDIS/6/3](https://www.sciendo.com/issue/JDIS/6/3)  [[Editorial]](https://doi.org/10.2478/jdis-2021-0025)
 * In July 2021, a paper has been accepted by Journal of Informetrics. [[doi]](https://doi.org/10.1016/j.joi.2021.101195)  [[arxiv]](http://arxiv.org/abs/2107.10434)
-* In July 2021, Special issue (Knowledge Entity Extraction and Text Mining in the Era of Big Data) on Data and Information Management has been published and the link of the SI is: [https://sciendo.com/issue/DIM/5/3](https://sciendo.com/issue/DIM/5/3)
+* In July 2021, Special issue (Knowledge Entity Extraction and Text Mining in the Era of Big Data) on Data and Information Management has been published and the link of the SI is: [https://sciendo.com/issue/DIM/5/3](https://sciendo.com/issue/DIM/5/3)  [[Editorial]](https://doi.org/10.2478/dim-2021-0009)
 * In May 2021, proceedings of the 1st Workshop on AI + Informetrics (AII2021) are published now and you can see at [CEUR](http://ceur-ws.org/Vol-2871/), [DBLP](https://dblp.org/db/conf/iconference/aii2021.html).
 * In April 2021, a paper has been accepted by Journal of Informetrics.[[doi]](https://doi.org/10.1016/j.joi.2021.101162)  [[arxiv]](https://arxiv.org/abs/2104.05409)
 * Call for Paper: The 1st Workshop on AI + Informetrics ([AII2021](https://ai-informetrics.github.io/)) to be held as a virtual event as part of the iConference2021